telerik/blazor-docs/components/grid/selection/rows.md

 # Row Selection

-The Grid component offers support for [single or multiple row selection]({%slug grid-selection-overview%}#use-single-or-multiple-selection).
+The Grid component supports [single or multiple row selection]({%slug grid-selection-overview%}#use-single-or-multiple-selection).
 You can select a row with mouse click and through a checkbox column.
 You can access the collection of selected rows, use this collection and modify it.
 You can subscribe to selection events.

 ## Basics